What’s your post-IPO stock liquidation strategy?

 Although employees with very low strike prices relative to the fair market value of the stock will fare better than individuals buying the stock at full price on the open market, it may still not be advantageous to hold the stock if it could be sold and put into diversified investments with less risk and a higher expected return.
 That’s investing 101!

-Developing a Strategy for Stock Options or Awards After the Blackout
+Developing a Strategy for Stock Options or Awards After the Lockup

-As a financial advisor who often works with clients who have stock options and equity compensation, we have a process to help with the analysis.
+As a financial advisor who specializes in working with clients who have stock options and equity compensation, we have a process to help with the analysis.
 Please contact us directly to discuss your personal financial situation.

 What Not to Do with Stock When the Lockup Period Ends